Hélio Pinto: International career

 Pinto gained Cypriot nationality on 27 July 2012, and the Cyprus Football Association subsequently waited for FIFA approval on whether could play for the national team.
 The governing body eventually ruled he could not represent his adopted nation, after having appeared for Portugal at under-18, under-19 and under-20 levels.

+Coaching career

+After starting his coaching career with Louletano's reserves, on 8 November 2022 Pinto was named manager of S.C.
+Olhanense, bottom at the Campeonato de Portugal.
+His only season resulted in unprecedented relegation to the district leagues, nine years after being a top-flight club; he was then replaced by Miguel Serôdio.